-To outline and to assess the "inclusiveness" of representation in the House of Commons To outline and assess policy initiatives / reforms designed to enhance the representative nature of the House of Commons Discussion Questions - 1.Outline and compare the inclusiveness of the membership in the House of Commons in Canada with the membership of the British House of Commons and Congress of the United States. - 2.
+To outline and to assess the "inclusiveness" of representation in the House of Commons To outline and assess policy initiatives / reforms designed to enhance the representative nature of the House of Commons Discussion Questions - 1.Outline and compare the inclusiveness of the membership in the House of Commons in Canada - 2.
 Outline and assess policy initiatives / reforms designed to enhance the representative nature of legislatures.
 Should political parties develop procedures / policies/ guidelines to ensure that the candidates nominated to contest elections reflect more accurately the composition of the Canadian electorate Readings: